 The debut Kate Spade fragrance from licensee Interparfums comes in a flacon characterized by clean, curved lines.
-The cap, in shades of pink and rose gold, feature the American brand’s iconic spade logo.
+The cap, in shades of pink and rose gold, features the American brand’s iconic spade logo.

 Interparfums has launched the first Kate Spade scent since it acquired the fragrance license of the US-based fashion brand in 2019.
 Dubbed Kate Spade New York, the floral fruity EdP is housed in a cylindrical transparent bottle (Pochet du Courval) with a thick base.
 The brand name is screenprinted (ASB) in black.